Coder-Upsilon/little-kb/memory-bank/activeContext.md

 # Active Context: Little KB Development - COMPLETED

 ## Current Status: ✅ FULLY FUNCTIONAL APPLICATION
-The knowledge base management webapp has been successfully completed and is fully operational with both backend and frontend running.
+The vector storage and MCP management platform has been successfully completed and is fully operational with both backend and frontend running.

 ## Application Status
 - **Backend**: Running on http://localhost:8000 (FastAPI + ChromaDB)